nico3333fr/CSP-useful/README.md

 ### Chrome PDF viewer blocking

 According to [Philippe De Ryck](https://twitter.com/PhilippeDeRyck/status/811448160975552512), setting CSP's ```object-src``` to ```'none'``` blocks Chrome's PDF viewer.
 As [he says](https://twitter.com/PhilippeDeRyck/status/811448782328131584), "unless you're hosting vulnerable flash files yourself, go with 'self', and ignore the warning on the CSP Evaluator".

+## What CSP is really good for

+### In development

+I use __CSP to clean up some bad old contents__ (with inline-styles for example).

+1. Just activate CSP on a site with a report-uri
+2. Ask your boss/collegues/grandma to browse the website
+3. All notifications will come without doing anything (yes, I’m lazy)
+4. Yay, you know where you have to make some cleanup

+Moreother, if you don't have the time to clean it, setting up CSP policy will avoid bad old styles from breaking the nice/clean new design.
+Or it will tell you when contributors are doing shit on the website.

+### To migrate a website to HTTPS

+You might read how the Guardian moved to HTTPS using CSP: https://www.theguardian.com/info/developer-blog/2016/nov/29/the-guardian-has-moved-to-https

+### Progressive enhancement and orthogonality

+As far as I can see, using CSP on my jQuery plugins helped me a lot to design them without inline styles/js.
+See for example: https://a11y.nicolas-hoffmann.net/ or https://van11y.net

+So it is a great help for progressive enhancement, orthogonality and clean front-end.

+## How to see easily CSP directives on a website

+For Firefox: make Maj+F2 and type "security csp".
+It will show you directives and advices.

+If you have webdevelopper toolbar, go into infos - HTTP headers.

+## About plugins

+JS/jQuery plugins should provide the CSP requirements they need to work (especially inline-styles or inline-js), so:

+- we will know what they need instead of having to discover it
+- we would be able to choose a plugin according to its capabilities to respect orthogonality (see https://openweb.eu.org/articles/orthogonality-with-css)

 ## Bugs I've found